MuhirwaVerygood/EUCL_Token-Management-/README.md

 The API documentation is available at:
 - http://localhost/swagger-ui.html

+## System Architecture

+The system architecture is documented in the following diagrams:
+- [Data Flow Diagram](diagrams/data_flow_diagram.txt) - Shows how data flows through the system
+- [System Architecture Diagram](diagrams/system_architecture_diagram.txt) - Shows the components and their relationships

 ## Environment Variables

 The following environment variables can be configured in the docker-compose.yml file: